grottrup/CE_Project1/README.md

 # Git repository

-This is an Overleaf integrated project containing both documentatino and source code.
+This is an Overleaf integrated project containing both documentation and source code.

 Download the project using `git clone`: